haomingw/dotfiles/README.md

     bash install.sh

-and select the item you want to install
+and select the item you want to install.